 Note: All of these items can be purchased locally most of the time.
 I can buy them all with a single trip to Hobby Lobby.
 If there’s an art store, office supply store, or university near where you live, you can probably find them all there.

 The Expanded Basic List

 These are tools you can add to the previous list or, in some cases, replace similar items on the previous list.

 A pad of Bristol.
-Bristol paper is heavier than Rising Stonehenge.
+Bristol paper is heavier than Stonehenge.
 It’s available in two finishes: Vellum and Regular (or smooth).
 Regular surface is very smooth.
 The vellum finish is a little softer, but still not as soft as Stonehenge.

 You can also add larger pads of paper.
 Or smaller, whatever is your preference.

 A colorless blender is also a handy tool to have.
 A colorless blender is essentially a colored pencil without pigment.
-It’s made with the same wax binder the colored pencils are and it’s used to blend colors.
+It’s made with the same wax binder the colored pencils are.
 Use it just like a regular colored pencil to blend without adding additional color.

 Get a good, low cost electric sharpener instead of a hand-held sharpener.
 They’re usually available starting at around $30.